Edited by Michael Castro MD

 A CT scan or MRI is sometimes indicated to identify the extent of the subtalar arthritis and to determine if there is any other source of pain (ex. ankle arthritis, posterior tibial tendonitis, peroneal tendonitis, etc.)

-Non-operative treatment focuses on limiting the amount of loading and movement at the subtalar joint and by masking the pain.
+Non-operative treatment focuses on limiting the amount of loading and movement at the subtalar joint, and masking the pain.
 Non-operative treatment involves some trial and error on the part of the patient to see what strategies are most effective.
 Non-operative treatments include:

 - Icing and Elevation after Activity: Elevating the leg and placing a bag of ice around the ankle and hindfoot after activity can help to decrease pain and swelling.
 Ice should only be applied for 10-15 minutes at a time.